-The Company's business is not substantially dependent on any contract upon which its business depends.
+Other than the consulting agreements of executive management, the Company's business is not substantially dependent on any contract upon which its business depends.
 It is not expected that the Company's business will be affected in the current financial year by the renegotiation or termination of any contracts or sub-contracts.